 - Toast the dry spices.
 Dry toasting the white peppercorns and coriander seeds.
 Once cooled, grind in a spice grinder into a powder form.

 - Add all the ingredients into a food processor and blitz away until you get a fine paste.
 Pause a couple of times to scrape the edges of the food processor with a spatula.
-Add more water as needed but not too much.
+Add more water as needed, but not too much.

+Methods 1.
 Using mortar and pestle

 - Prepare the chilis.
 Remove the seeds using kitchen gloves.
 Soak the chilis in hot water for 10 minutes or 20 minutes in warm water until the chilis are soft.
 Using about one cup of warm water is all you need for soaking the chilis.
 Drain the water and pat dry the chilis.